 Shared solar programs and projects can be facilitated by state policy, developed by utilities or third-parties, and subscribed to by residential, commercial, and sometimes industrial customers.
 For more details on shared solar programs, see Community Shared Solar FAQ.

-More than 100 shared solar projects exist around the country, in 25 states.
-For a full list of existing and planned shared solar projects, see IREC's Shared Solar Program Catalog .
+More than 90 shared solar projects exist around the country in 25 states.
+For more information on trends in shared solar projects, see NREL's Status and Trends in the U.S.

 Like community solar, community wind allows groups of investors to purchase shares of a windmill or wind farm and to benefit from the environmental and/or economic benefits of wind power.
 Farmers and rural landowners are often involved in the development of a community wind initiative, either through leasing the large amount of land required for a wind power system, or through outright ownership of a share of the development.
 This type of ownership arrangement allows for localized economic development as community members possess a direct financial stake in the project, beyond the typical land lease and tax revenues of transactions with traditional power producers.